osotsia/simple-dashboard/README.md

 *   **Description:** The dataset contains 1599 instances of red Vinho Verde wine samples from Portugal.
 Each instance has 11 physicochemical input variables (e.g., `fixed acidity`, `volatile acidity`, `alcohol`, etc).
 *   **Target Variable:** The `quality` attribute is a sensory-based score from 0 to 10.
 Most instances are clustered around the median scores (5 and 6), with significantly fewer instances at the low (3, 4) and high (7, 8) ends of the scale.

 The input variables are used to predict the target along with a confidence score.

-The user sets a threshold, accepting the model's recommendations only if the model's confidence is above the threshold.
+For automation, the user decides on a confidence threshold, accepting the model's recommendations only if the model's confidence is above the threshold.

-This dashboard helps analyze the trade-offs involved in setting various confidence thresholds.
+This dashboard helps analyze the trade-offs involved in setting various thresholds.